vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 45 commits since the previous release, including 14 fixes.
+More than 51 commits since the previous release, including 18 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Wed Jan  6 02:31:02 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Thu Jan  7 02:33:26 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER